-Pilot Officer Harold William Bird (NAA)

-ROBERT ALEXANDER WALTON BLAIR
+ROBERT ALEXANDER WALTON BLAIR 415498

-415498

-Robert Blair was born on 18 January 1922 the son of Robert and Vera Blair at Perth, Western Australia.
-He worked for the Bank of New South Wales as a clerk before enlistment on 11 July 1940 he was accepted to the 25 Light Horse Regiment and discharged on 11 September 1940 to join the RAAF.
-(RAAF records not digitized)
+Robert Blair was born on 18 January 1922 the son of Robert and Vera (née Crease) Blair at Perth, Western Australia, he had a younger sister, Beth.
+Robert was educated at Perth Modern School and the University of Western Australia.
+He worked for the Bank of New South Wales as a clerk before enlistment to the 25 Light Horse Regiment and discharged on 11 September 1940 to join the RAAF.
+He enlisted at No 4 Recruiting Centre, Perth, Western Australia on 7 June 1941.
+A keen outdoors man he enjoyed hockey, football, athletics and swimming.

-Halifax NA 508 took off from RAF Full Sutton, Yorkshire at 2315 hours on the night of 16/17 June 1944, detailed to bomb Sterkrade, Germany.

-CREW: